 Urban Forestry – 365 trees to be planted in downtown and along bicycle facilities.

-Low Income Weatherization – creation of “Ontario Shines” program with non-profit partner GRID Alternatives to install solar panels on up to 100 rooftops along with 40 cool roof installations.
+Low Income Weatherization – creation of “Ontario Shines” program with non-profit partner GRID Alternatives to install solar panels on up to 100 “single-family homes” and include solar installations at four multi-family housing sites including the new development, Vista Verde.
+Remove cool roofs and change to “provide any necessary improvements to make homes solar ready.

 Green/Food Waste Diversion Program – creation of the new “Ontario Carbon Farm” where non-profit partner Huerta del Valle Community Garden will take green/food waste generated within the city and convert it to high quality compost.